Contact 3-manifolds, holomorphic curves and intersection theory: Counting local intersections and singularities

 where the sum ranges over all pairs $(z,\zeta) \in \DD \times \DD$ such that $z \ne \zeta$ and $u_\epsilon(z) = u_\epsilon(\zeta)$. \end{enumerate} \end{prop}

 Our proof will show in fact that the tangent spaces spanned by the perturbation $u_\epsilon$ can be arranged to be uniformly close to $i$-complex subspaces (or equivalently $J$-complex subspaces, since $J$ and $i$ may also be assumed uniformly close in a small enough neighborhood of~$u(0)$).
 This implies that it is a symplectic immersion without loss of generality for any given $\omega_0$ taming~$J$, as the condition of being a symplectic subspace is open.
-In practice, the crucial point in applications is that the complex structure on the bundle $(u_\epsilon^*T\CC^2,J)$ admits a homotopy supported near~$0$ to a new complex structure for which $\im d u_\epsilon$ becomes a complex subbundle.
+In practice, the crucial point in applications is that the complex structure on the bundle $(u_\epsilon^*TM,J)$ admits a homotopy supported near~$0$ to a new complex structure for which $\im d u_\epsilon$ becomes a complex subbundle---in this way we can keep control over the $c_1$ term in the adjunction formula.
 The subtlety in the proof is that the change in tangent subspaces when perturbing from $u$ to $u_\epsilon$ cannot be understood as a $C^0$-small perturbation if $du(0)=0$.
 Our strategy will be to show that the tangent spaces spanned by $du_\epsilon$ are in fact $C^0$-close to the tangent spaces spanned by \emph{another} map which is a holomorphic immersion.
 In order to make this notion precise, we need a practical way of measuring the ``distance'' between two subspaces of a vector space, in particular for the case when both subspaces arise as images of injective linear maps.

 \begin{defn} Fix the standard Euclidean norm on $\RR^n$.
 Given two subspaces $V, W \subset \RR^n$ of the same positive dimension, define

 \end{defn} \begin{defn} The \defin{injectivity modulus} of a linear map $A : \RR^k \to \RR^n$ is